SimScaleGmbH/simscale-valispace-api/README.md

 * Feed the simulation results back to Valispace by updating the _Valis_
 * Update an Analysis Report in Valispace w/ new screenshots

-A sample project were those scripts can be applied is the following https://www.simscale.com/projects/itsavlidis_api/webinar-_battery_pack_cooling_-_design_study_-_valispace/
+A sample project where those scripts can be applied is the following https://www.simscale.com/projects/itsavlidis_api/webinar-_battery_pack_cooling_-_design_study_-_valispace/

 >[!TIP]